January is Thyroid Awareness Month! Here's the low-down on this AMAZING, yet SO important butterfly shaped gland that sits below your Adam's apple!

 - Sleep disturbances

-3. Hashimoto's Thyroiditis: autoimmune condition of the thyroid and the most common cause of under-active thyroid, however, 80% of those with thyroid disease have this and don't know it because it is not properly tested though lab work (unless you see me, of course!)
+Hashimoto's thyroiditis is an autoimmune condition of the thyroid and the most common cause of under-active thyroid, however, 80% of those with thyroid disease have this and don't know it because it is not properly tested though lab work (unless you see me, of course!)

-4. Grave's disease: another autoimmune disorder of the thyroid, but also the most common cause of overactive thyroid.
+Grave's disease is another autoimmune disorder of the thyroid, but also the most common cause of overactive thyroid.
 Usually genetic and more common in women than men.

-7. Thyroid cancer: most common type of endocrine cancer in children.
+Thyroid cancer is the most common type of endocrine cancer in children.

 As you can see the thyroid is IMPORTANT and it can definitely wreak havoc on the way you feel from head to toe.
 So, let's not GUESS, let's TEST.
 Contact me at info@drerinellis for more info.
 Or, if you are ready to schedule your consult do so HERE.